Bloating

 Sources

-- Bloating and abdominal distension (NHS)
+- Bloating and abdominal distension (overview, causes, when to see a GP) (NHS)

-- FODMAPs and bloating (Monash University)
+- About FODMAPs and IBS (fermentation, gas, high-FODMAP foods, low FODMAP diet) (Monash University)